Study of the strong interaction among hadrons with correlations at the LHC: Outlook

 \section{Outlook}

 A complete program of new measurements in \pp collisions at 14 TeV has been approved for the upcoming Runs 3 and 4 of the LHC with ALICE~\cite{ALICE-PUBLIC-2020-005}.

-In order to address further questions on two and three-body forces involving hyperons, correlation studies constitute one of the main foci of such program.
-Studies will benefit from data-taking with increased instantaneous luminosity and readout speed, plus better tracking and vertexing performances of the new ALICE apparatus.
+To address further questions regarding two- and three-body forces that involve hyperons, correlation studies constitute one of the main foci of such program.
+Studies will benefit from data-taking with increased instantaneous luminosity and readout speed, plus better tracking and vertexing performances of the upgraded apparatus.
 Moreover, the new data acquisition system will make it possible to select events with very high multiplicity, up to 16 times the average multiplicity of minimum bias pp collisions.
 Accessing such a regime of multiplicities in \pp events is particularly beneficial for measurements including strange hadrons due to the enhanced production of strangeness in collisions with high-multiplicity~\cite{ALICE:2017jyt}.
 Assuming an acquired luminosity of 200 pb$^{-1}$ and a selection of events with a number of produced charged particles (\nch) seven times higher than the mean number of charged particles in minimum-bias collisions \nch $>$ 7 \meannch, an overall increase up to a factor 50 for particle pairs per event is expected for the Run 3 high-multiplicity data with respect to the sample collected in Run 2~\cite{ALICE-PUBLIC-2020-005}.

-Several new analyses can be performed with the Run 3 and Run 4 ALICE data that were not possible with the Run 1 and Run 2 statistics, and the question of three-body forces including hyperons can finally be experimentally addressed.
+Several new analyses can be performed with the Run 3 and Run 4 data that were not possible with the Run 1 and Run 2 statistics, and the question of three-body forces including hyperons can finally be experimentally addressed.